uwePhillPhelps/IAP-2024/Solutions/Overview.md

 # Test 7: Vector Sequencer
 *See: <a href="../Tutorials/Part%202/10%20-%20Arrays%20and%20Vectors.md">Tutorial 10</a>*

 This unit test will test all of the features of exercise 11.3.
 Aserve will send a series of note on and note off messages to your project.
-Your project should store these note numbers.
+Your project should store the **note on messages**.
 Aserve will simulate pushing the play button at which point you should playback all the notes sent previously.
 This should continue to loop until a stop message is recieved (CC 114), at this point playback should stop.

 **Note that for the test you will need to stop and re-run your project between tests.**